basecamp/bc3-api/README.md

 If you've used a previous version of the Basecamp API, you need to adapt your integration code.
 Here are some notable changes for the Basecamp 3 API:

 - We require OAuth 2.0 for [authentication](#authentication)—no more Basic authentication
-- All requests must end in `.json`
+- All requests must end in `.json` (That is, the `Accept` header is entirely ignored-- only the JSON format is returned.)
 - [Pagination](#pagination) is performed via the `Link` and `X-Total-Count` headers